lsc-hubs/kenya-catalogue/README.md

 ## Metadata generation

-Dataset metadata inherits from portal metadata, so you can for example describe a contact organisation at the portal level, you then don't need to specify it anymore at the dataset level
+Dataset metadata inherits from portal metadata, so you can for example describe a contact organisation at the portal level (index.yml), you then don't need to specify it anymore at the dataset level

-Metadata follows the [mcf](https://github.com/geopython/pygeometa/blob/master/sample.yml) syntax, a yaml based flavour of iso19139

-the [pygeometa](https://github.com/geopython/pygeometa) library is used to generate iso19139 metadata from the mcf files.
+The [pygeometa](https://github.com/geopython/pygeometa) library is used to generate iso19139 metadata from the mcf files.

-The pyGeoDataCrawler scripts facilitates to work with pygeometa on folders of files
+The [pyGeoDataCrawler](https://www.piwheels.org/project/geodatacrawler/) scripts facilitates to work with pygeometa on folders of files

 Run the import-csv script for a folder, if no yml file exists, the script will create a yml file (using properties of the data file) for each data file.